Schedule a Consultation

 The type of tool used will depend on several circumstances that relate to a client’s preference and financial events.
 For example, a client who anticipates needing end of life care or long-term care would undoubtedly want to consider advance directives.
 Whereas individuals who have more complex estates involving multiple types of assets or complex family situations may benefit from a trust or other arrangement that can be modified easily.

 An important consideration in estate planning involves avoiding probate.
 Therefore, planners will try to plan an estate so that the probate court will administer none or as few as possible estate assets.
 Probate property includes all estate assets that pass through a will or intestacy.
 Non-probate property is anything not subject to a will or intestacy.
 This means property in joint tenancy, life insurance, payable at death accounts, Inter Vivos trusts, small estates (estates under a set valuation).

 Call A Lexington Estate Planning Lawyer Today

-Avoiding probate is a vital strategy to reduce the reduction of estate assets and avoid deviation from an estate planner’s wishes.
-An experienced estate planning lawyer can guide clients to determine if avoiding probate is an appropriate estate planning approach.
+Avoiding probate is a vital strategy to reduce the reduction of estate assets and avoid deviation from the planner’s wishes.
+An experienced lawyer can guide clients to determine if avoiding probate is an appropriate estate planning approach.